erinkelly25/audio-narrative-2025spring/README.md

 I added two of my own sounds.

+Project complete: This audio narrative depicts a beach day with myself, my dog, and my brother.
+It starts with ocean waves and seagulls to indicate the location.
+Then.... a loud lighting bolt followed by rain, dog barking, and footsteps running to the car.
+The car is indicated by the slam door and change of rain sounds.
+Then all of a sudden a tornado forms- my own audio is used at this point in order for speaking parts to happen.
+Hope you enjoy!

-Project complete: Warning- headphone users beware of loud voice at the end.
+Warning- headphone users beware of loud voice at the end.
 It is for dramtic effect!